November 2016 “L’Elefant”

 Middle of November

-Out of the blue I received an enquiry from Boston about selling one of my basses…wow, the moment has arrived.
+Out of the blue I received an inquiry from Boston about selling one of my basses…wow, the moment has arrived.
 It took about 2 hours to get used to the idea, then started in negotiations.
 If you’ve read The Goldfinch, you know what priceless is.
 I’m asking for a lot of money and my good instruments are actually in the class of priceless: it doesn’t matter how much they are sold for now, in 30 years they will be worth an equally incredible sum of money.
 When I bought the bass I paid $7,500 and 40 years later I’m asking $190,000!
 In fact, we don’t really own these instruments, we just maintain them so that they can be passed on to the next generation.
 There is nothing like the moment a great instrument saves your ass, or takes you to places you never thought existed; that’s priceless!
 But to sell a bass?
 It’s not going to be easy!

 Well…false alarm: after telling him the price I got no reply; I guess he fainted!